 RECEPTION IS TENDEREDA little article about a party that Louis Joseph Zenon Robillard (Jerome, Sophie Riberdy dit Sansoucy) threw for Albert Boucher and his wife.
-Albert Boucher was the sister of Marie Boucher (Ludger, Marie Laberge).
+Albert Boucher was the brother of Marie Boucher (Ludger, Marie Laberge).
 Marie Boucher married Joseph Narcisse Foucher (Joseph, Flavie Bruneau), on the 26th of December in Lowell, MA.
 Narcisse was the brother of my great-grandmother Marie Louise Philomene Foucher.
 Marie Louise Philomene married Joseph Arthur Robillard on the 11th of September, 1893 at Ste-Melanie.
 And Joseph Arthur was the brother of, the host of the party, L. J. Z. Robillard.

 MR. AND MRS. BOUCHER

 A pleasant gathering of friends took place last evening at the home of Mr. and Mrs. L. J. Z. Robillard in Moody street on the occasion of a reception to Mr. and Mrs. Albert Boucher, two prominent young people, formerly of this city, who were recently married in Montreal, Que.
 There were about 25 couples present and all spent a most enjoyable evening.
 A musical program was given., those taking part being Miss Stella Latour, Emery C. Gauvin, Telesphore Malo, Alfred Ducharme, Leo Sylvestre, Mr. and Mrs. Albert Boucher, L. J. Z. Robillard, Hector Robillard, Armand Sicard and others.
 A buffet luncheon was served and the party broke up at a seasonable hour after those present had extended thier best wishes to the couple.